Rotor Blade Balancing – Tools & Techniques

 It is a problem which has actually been recognized for some time but has failed to be passed on through our teaching institutions for helicopter engineers responsible for rotor track and balance.

 This problem is easily – and quickly fixed.
 It only takes a fundamental change in understanding and managing rotor blades.
+What many will hail as “common sense” when they grasp the simple fundamentals.

-RWAS offers training packages customised to client requirements – civil or military, helicopter or aeroplane.
+RWAS can offer training packages customised to client requirements – civil or military, helicopter or aeroplane.
 It includes one-on-one or group instruction at the clients facilities to train maintenance personnel on the WHOLE balance solution including skill training on the particular model of RTB tuning equipment the client may be using (regardless of manufacturer).
 Syllabi can be provided on request.

 RWAS provides a non-aligned, independent consultancy specialising in identifying weaknesses in current RTB procedures, equipment and practices.
 It then offers recommendations to improve operational efficiency in the field of RTB and vibration analysis if required.